How to recover from a bad sender reputation?

 • Sender Score

-SenderScore determines the credibility of a sender.
+SenderScore determines a sender’s credibility.
 It rates you from 0 to 100, wherein a higher number means a better reputation.

 • TrustedSource